The Story about the Flørli Power Plant.

 A little society is created at Flørli

-The first things needed at Flørli were a solid quay and a small power plant providing energy for the construction works.
-As time went on, provisional lodgings were put up by the fiord as well as on the mountain.
+The first things needed at Flørli were a solid quay and a smaller hydropower plant to provide energy for the construction works.
+As time went on, provisional lodgings were put up by the fjord as well as on the mountain.
 Half-way up the hill is Flørlistølen.
 This came to be a base or starting point for those who brought materials and equipment by horse up to Flørlivatnet.
+The building of the dams on the mountain took a lot of time and similar efforts were put into the construction of the hydropower station and the stone foundations by the fjord that were being laid for the steelworks.
+All simultaneously.

 The water pipeline

-From the power plant by the fiord up to the dam in Ternevatnet a water pipeline was to be built.
+From the power plant by the fjord up to the dam in Ternevatnet a water pipeline was to be built.
 The pipe was to be buried in concrete, fastened to the rock.
-In order to carry out this work rails were laid up the hill, and a powerful (crane/machine) pulled trolleys uphill.
+In order to carry out this work rails were laid up the hill, and a powerful winch pulled trolleys uphill.
 In this connection many problems turned up.
-On one occation he (crane) failed, causing a trolley with nine persons on it to rush downhill at full speed.
+On one occasion the cable snapped, causing a trolley with nine persons on it to rush downhill at full speed.
 The men managed to jump off in time, but it is said that from that day on some of the workers refused to mount the trolley.
-Wooden stairs were built along the rails.
+Shortly after construction, a fissure in the pipe caused a catastrophic flood and rock slide damaging part of the power station before water was finally shut off.
+As a maintenance access, wooden stairs were built along the rails.
 Today the stairs consist of 4444 steps, being the longest of its kind in the world.

 The construction work was carried out continuously throughout the year, but in winter snow created big problems.
 After Easter 1917 the weather was so bad in the mountains that work could be done just 3 or 4 days a week.
 During the worst periods the men had to stay in their sheds ten days in a row.
 This meant economic difficulties for those men paid by the hour.
 The result was that the employer agreed to pay 5 crowns a day during such idle periods.